 Hardtail mountain bikes don’t have any suspension at the back.
 These are common in less aggressive cross-country bikes.
 They’re also lighter and go faster on paved roads.

-This provides traction and ensures you won’t slide off because of the soft tires.
+Just make sure that the tire pressure is hard.
+We recommend you put around 35 to 45 PSI on both tires if you ride on pavement.
+This provides traction and ensures you won’t slide off because of the soft mountain bike tires.
 There’s also a lower chance of punctures because of the firm sidewalls.

 Cons of Riding Mountain Bikes on Pavement

-They are designed to handle lots of stress from off-road trails which is why they are very solid.
-This is the reason they need to be heavier and wider than road bikes.
+Mountain bikes have bulky frames.
+They are designed to handle stress from off-road trails, so they are solid.
+This is why they need to be heavier and broader than road bikes.

 Downhill bikes are the heaviest because they weigh around 16 kgs to 20 kgs or even more!
 Compare that to the very light 3 to 6 kgs.
 The average weight of road bikes.

-This is much wider compared to the 300 mm to 500 mm width of road bikes.
-Narrower handlebars are more responsive than wider ones because you can easily turn them around.
+Mountain bikes have wide handlebars that are 700 to 800 mm wide.
+This is much wider than road bikes’ 300 mm to 500 mm width.
+Narrower handlebars are more responsive than wider ones because you can make turns much easier.

 How to Make the Most Out of Your Mountain Bike